Majority of Spain’s World Cup winners reach agreement to end boycott – CSD boss

 But 21 of the 23-player contingent had already stated they would not play for their country again until major changes had occurred within the RFEF, in the wake of former president Luis Rubiales kissing Spain forward Jenni Hermoso on the lips during the medal ceremony in Australia.

-Later on Wednesday, the Spanish football federation appeared to clarify the “profound changes” alluded to by Francos.
+Later on Wednesday, the RFEF appeared to clarify the “profound changes” alluded to by Francos and also “dispensed with the services” of its general secretary Andreu Camps.

 A lengthy statement read: “The RFEF is aware of the absolute need to start a new stage and close the institutional crisis that opened after the national team’s victory in the World Cup.